The Water Cycle

 - The hydrologic cycle is an essential biogeochemical cycle on the earth for the maintenance of life.

-- The hydrologic cycle plays an important role by ensuring the availability of water for all living organism, including plants, animals, humans and other living species.
+- The hydrologic cycle plays an important role in ensuring the availability of water for all living organisms, including plants, animals, humans and other living species.

-- The hydrologic cycle, greatest natural processes, which plays a significant role by a continuous movement of water on, above and below the surface of the Earth.
+- The hydrologic cycle is the greatest natural process which plays a significant role in the continuous movement of water on, above and below the surface of the Earth.

-To learn more about the water cycle, its significances, activities that affect the hydrological cycle and other related concepts, visit Byju’s Biology.
+To learn more about the water cycle, its significance, activities that affect the hydrological cycle and other related concepts, visit BYJU’S Biology.